By: Kurt Reuss on May 5th, 2021

 It is solely to be used as an exemption from securities registration, and under no circumstances are any other laws connected with an issuer's offering relaxed because they relied on Reg S.

-The benefits of Reg S for issuers
+The Benefits of Reg S for Issuers

-Kurt Reuss: Jackie, can you tell the audience what registration entails and thus what is the benefit that Reg S offers issuers by not having to register their offering?
+Kurt Reuss: Jackie, can you tell the audience what registration entails and thus what is the benefit Reg S offers issuers by not having to register their offering?

 Jackie Prester: To register shares, the SEC requires filing a Form S-1 for someone who's not already a public company.
 Generally, a registration statement can contain several hundred pages of information, all of which must be absolutely accurate.
 There's quite a lot of work that goes into the filing of the registration statement.